Ian-Mlolwa/Ian-Mlolwa/README.md

 - 🔭 I’m currently a Front-End development working on my backend skills...

-- 🌱 I’m currently learning Figma skills to perfection
+- 🌱 I’m currently learning Figma skills to perfection and CLI

 - 👯 I’m looking to collaborate on with other content creators, developers and designers...
 <!--